 In the In Harm’s Way and the 2012 Survey reports, produced by the Ohio Domestic Violence Network (ODVN), 79% of the domestic violence victims surveyed identified the need for pet support for victims; and over 40% reported their pets were killed, harmed, or threatened to be harmed, and that they believed their pets would be harmed if the victims left home without them.
 Many victims clearly stated in these reports that pet safety impacted their decision whether to leave an abusive home.
 This inability to leave puts women, children, and pets at greater risk of exposure to emotional and physical trauma and death.
 The threat, or actual use, of violence against family pets is part of the dynamic of family violence–a dynamic that includes not only the victim and batterer, but also the children, elderly relatives, and the family pets.

 OAA helps families find pet protection programs to get pets away from abusers.
 OAA provides information and advice to help at-risk family members in safety planning for their pet(s).
-The Pet Protection Resources page lists directories that provide pet protective programs based on state and zip codes.
-OAA will also advocate for policies that address family violence, such as Ohio’s House Bill (HB) 33, which addresses the need for cross-reporting animal and human violence.
-HB 33 builds on the legal tools created by the passage of pet protective orders, felony cruelty, and bestiality laws in Ohio that assist animals impacted by family violence.
+Our Statewide Resource Directory provides access to pet protective programs based on zip codes.
+We advocate for policies that address family violence including companion animals, such as the successful passage on 1/6/21 of Ohio House Bill 33.
+H.B 33 addresses the need for cross-reporting animal and human violence, and builds on the legal tools created by the passage of pet protective orders, felony cruelty, and bestiality laws in Ohio that assist animals impacted by family violence.